HoussemBouagal/HoussemBouagal/README.md

 # 👋 Hi, I'm **Houssem Eddine Bouagal**

 Software Engineer with hands-on experience in building scalable, production-ready software systems.
-Experienced in **full-stack web development, RESTful APIs, cloud deployment, and AI integration (ML/DL)**.
+Experienced in full-stack web development, RESTful APIs, cloud deployment, and AI integration (ML/DL).
-background in **system design, microservices, and clean architecture**, with a focus on **performance, scalability, and real-world impact**.
+Background in system design, microservices, and clean architecture, with a focus on performance, scalability, and real-world impact.

 🤝 Open to collaborating on software engineering projects.